 A study published by Day, Carreon and Stump (2000) found that the nursing home design plays an important role in the aid and care of those with Alzheimer’s disease and other types of dementia, with design “regarded as a therapeutic resource to promote wellbeing and functionality among people with dementia.”

-The design of the physical environment is now recognised as a vital aid in the care of people living with dementia.
-Good design increases the wellbeing of patients, family members and staff, as well as increasing mobility, way finding and functionality.
+The design of the physical environment is beneficial for not only those who are living with dementia, but also the wellbeing of other patients, family members and staff, as well as increasing mobility, way finding and functionality.

 - Dementia Facility Environmental Checklist (published by Dr Richard Flemming + Ian Forbes)

 - DesignSmart: The rating tool for environments that work for people with dementia (developed by HammondCare’s Dementia Centre)

 - Benchmark the design against the Dementia Enabling Environment Principles (DEEP)

 - Consult with Alzheimer’s Australia WA and have a design review undertaken

 Environmental assessment tools are not only useful for auditing existing built environments, they can also be used to review design proposals.
 SPH adopted this approach when consulting on the retirement village design for the Narrogin Cottage Homes project, auditing the design using an environmental assessment tool.
 Dementia-enabling design principles were also captured in the brief and Alzheimer’s WA undertook two design reviews, one during the briefing phase and another during schematic design.